-DfE/ESFA Capital Grants consists of the devolved capital grant which has been spent on asset additions in the year.
+DfE/ESFA Capital Grants consists of the devolved capital grant which has been spent on asset additions in the year and CIF income for drainage repairs.

 The Inherited Fixed Asset Fund reflects the fixed assets acquired from Local Authorities on conversion.
 Depreciation on these assets is charged against this fund.